rzeczuchy/malczewski/README.md

 # malczewski

-Fanpage and gallery for Jacek Malczewski's art.
+Website and gallery dedicated to Jacek Malczewski's art.